Chapter 3: Gamepads

 The controller's buttons don't all work with every emulator

 In this scenario, your controller works fine with every emulator except one emulator only detects some of the buttons on your controller (not all of them).
 This is a tricky one; I'm not sure how to troubleshoot that.
-Maybe try the keymapping software I recommended above to map the undetected buttons.
+All that I can think of is to try making sure your controller's driver is up-to-date and properly configured with Windows.
+Try running through the bullets mentioned in Scenario #1 and #2 above.